 Many cities in the UK have various types of static congestion charges where ‘static’ refers to the fee being charge, to the hourly/daily limitations, and to the zone itself.
 Economically, this could be highly inefficient as various parts of the city could have different congestion patterns that a static fee for example could only partially resolve.
 A too-low fee will be ineffective while a too-high fee will significantly damage economic and social activities unnecessarily.

-We propose to study the possibility of designing a system to dynamically set congestion fees and route traffic based on multiple factors.
+Yue will study the possibility of designing a system to dynamically set congestion fees and route traffic based on multiple factors.
 The proposed system will be composed of three parts: (1) an information module to disseminate knowledge about traffic across the network, enabling each road and junction to obtain a probabilistic forecast about the future arrival of cars; (2) a traffic light scheduling algorithm that, given this information and the information on the value of time of drivers arriving to junction, will decide on the green/red light schedule in order to minimize the aggregate cost of waiting in the junction; and (3) a payment scheme for charging payments from drivers, ensuring that drivers will not exaggerate (nor underestimate) their value of time reports.
 These payments will effectively create a dynamic toll system that will more efficiently ensure that drivers use roads in an economically efficient way, replacing today’s static toll systems.

 Such a dynamic system is advantageous since the resulting tolls depend on the actual route being taken, and drivers’ payments increase when using more congested junctions.
-The proposed research is to design the algorithmic and economic theory behind such a system, and to evaluate the obtained solutions via computer simulations.
+Yue's research is to design the algorithmic and economic theory behind such a system, and to evaluate the obtained solutions via computer simulations.
 The proposed research will rely on a variety of techniques: methods of planning and scheduling from artificial intelligence, algorithmic methods from theoretical computer science, and methods for the design of incentive-compatible (“truthful”) mechanisms from game theory.
 Such an interdisciplinary interaction will benefit all these disciplines, as it will introduce new questions, new answers, and new tools and techniques, to all of them.

 In electric vehicle motors, the most critical temperature-rise occur in the winding (active) of the electrical machines.
 To improve the thermal capability of the traction electrical machines, additive manufacturing approaches can be used for modularisation of active parts in electrical machines, such as windings (active) and non-active parts, such as shaft, inner rotor core, and frame, to become denser and cooler.
 The use of additive manufacturing will allow increasing the slot fill factor which can improve the power and torque production significantly.
 Better thermal capability and an ability to discretely alter power output.
 From the manufacturing perspective of these newly designed parts, assembly is however more complex and manufacturing tolerances have crucial effect on electromagnetic and mechanical performance through the introduction of sophisticated geometries and designs.
 Electrical machines with a multi-functional modular structure need more individual components than standard designs, are dependent on the tolerance between components and require more manufacturing steps.
 In this research, the main aim is to develop new additive manufactured coils where they advantage from embedded cooling ducts via heat exchangers to reduce the steady-state and transient temperature distributions in the machine.
 In this work, we will offer multi-functional additive manufactured winding and tooth models to increase the power capability of the machine.
 The outcome of this study will lead into more powerful and less volume and lighter electrical machines.
 To enable more precise solutions informed by manufacturing processes.
 A range of electric machine topologies will be considered.
 Furthermore, we will study hybrid materials in order to develop and classify versatile modular structures which offer improved mechanical integrity, electromagnetic performance and easier assembly.
 The new designs will be prototyped at Renishaw and will be experimentally tested under different conditions.
 Note that non-active parts of the electric machine refer to the iron/steel parts where the part electromagnetically does not contribute to the total power and torque in the machine.